jblcky/retail-pharmacy-inventory-optimization/README.md

 # Retail Pharmacy Inventory Optimization

-Starting my first project, still very beginner level.
+Starting my first project, still very beginner level. trying to learn while doing.
 This project aims to simulate and optimize the inventory levels of drugs in a retail pharmacy using demand forecasting and optimization techniques.

 ## 🚀 Objectives
 - Generate synthetic weekly sales data for 100 SKUs